Climate change pioneers recognised as Nobel Prize winners announced

 Continued research into our changing climate will not only enable us to predict and forecast its behaviour to avert a climate catastrophe, but also underpins international agreements on limiting global warming.

-Commenting on this year’s Nobel Prize in Physics, Paul Hardaker, Chief Executive Officer of the Institute of Physics (IOP), said: “We would like to send all our congratulations to Syukuro, Klaus and Giorgio as the laureates for this year’s physics Nobel Prize and their study of complex phenomena.
+Commenting on this year’s Nobel Prize in Physics, Paul Hardaker, Chief Executive Officer of the Institute of Physics (IOP) group, said: “We would like to send all our congratulations to Syukuro, Klaus and Giorgio as the laureates for this year’s physics Nobel Prize and their study of complex phenomena.

 “Whilst complex systems are difficult to deal with mathematically they are all around us and affect our lives in many different ways, not least through the way they affect the nature of our weather and climate.